Liyue-Chen/STCFPContext/README.md

 ## Environment

-This project is based on the UCTB toolkit, so firstly install UCTB by the following command.
+**Urban Computing Tool Box (UCTB, https://github.com/uctb/UCTB)** is a package providing **spatial-temporal prediction models**.
+This project is developed based on the UCTB toolkit, so firstly install UCTB by the following command.

 ```bash
 python3 build_install.py